ReEval: Automatic Hallucination Evaluation for Retrieval-Augmented Large Language Models via Transferable Adversarial Attacks: Framework

 \section{\ourmodel Framework}

 Assessing the hallucination of LLMs is challenging as we often do not know what changes in the prompt would trigger LLMs to hallucinate.
 In this paper, we present our approach \ourmodel\ for automatically constructing a large number of test cases that can surface hallucination issues.
 Given a pivot LLM, we first prompt it to identify \textit{seed test cases} from a pool of existing data.
 Then we prompt the pivot LLM again to generate \textit{attacking test cases} based on individual seed test cases.
-These attacking test cases are used to evaluate the performance of the pivot LLM (self-attack) as well as other LLMs (cross-attack).
+These attacking test cases are used to evaluate the performance of the pivot LLM (\textbf{self-attack}) as well as other LLMs (\textbf{cross-attack}).
 While \ourmodel\ is a general framework, we focus on the QA scenario where the LLMs to be evaluated need to answer open-domain questions based on their supporting evidence.
 The pipeline is illustrated in \autoref{fig:pipeline}.

-To identify seed test cases, we categorize QA examples into four types (\autoref{tab:knowledge_class}) based on the condition of whether the pivot LLM can answer the question correctly under the open-book and closed-book settings in a zero-shot fashion.
-In the closed-book setting, only the question itself is given and the pivot LLM has to use its internal memory as the main knowledge source, whereas in the open-book setting, the associated supporting evidence is provided as well.
-If the LLM can answer the question in the closed-book setting, it indicates that the specific piece of knowledge is stored in its internal memory and can be successfully recalled.
-When the LLM gives different answers under the two settings, it suggests a potential conflict between the internal memory and the evidence.
-In this paper, the specific hallucination behavior of interest is that \textbf{an LLM can answer the question correctly with the original evidence but gives an incorrect answer when the evidence is perturbed}.\footnote{ Note the original answer may no longer be correct with the perturbed evidence.} Therefore, we use the first two types of QA examples in \autoref{tab:knowledge_class} as the seed test cases and generate attacking test cases by perturbing the evidence and updating the answers.
-In other words, the pivot LLM would have 100\% accuracy on the seed test cases.
+\paragraph{Seed Case Selection.} To identify seed test cases, we categorize QA examples based on whether the pivot LLM can answer the question correctly under the open-book and closed-book settings in a zero-shot fashion, similar to typical static evaluation.
+In the closed-book setting, only the question itself is given and the pivot LLM can only rely on memorization, whereas in the open-book setting, the associated supporting evidence is provided.
+As we are interested in assessing \textbf{whether the LLM can truely comprehend the provided evidence and reliably use that for answering}, only cases that can be answered correctly using open-book prompt are kept as seed.
+For those cases, \ourmodel generates attacking test cases by perturbing the evidence, potentially updating the answers (\eg answer swapping).
 Below is the zero-shot open-book prompt for seed test case selection, and the closed-book version simply drops the evidence part (see more examples in Appendix).